stkbailey/stkbailey.github.io/resume.markdown

 - Organized logistics of two week-long conferences for more than 90 attendees and more than 10 other large professional development events.

 ### Teaching and Talking

+#### "Reorganization of resting-state networks while reading and listening: a developmental perspective"
+Oral presentation to be given at the Organization for Human Brain Mapping's 2018 annual meeting (6/20/18).

+#### DataCamp Course: Introduction to Biomedical Image Analysis
+Course to be released mid-2018.
+Details to come when completed.

+#### "Deconvoluting convolutions: a case study in image analysis"
+Talk given to Nashville's Data Science Meetup (4/24/18).
+Assets on [GitHub](https://github.com/stkbailey/deconv-conv).

-#### PyTennessee 2018: "Principles of Network Analysis with NetworkX"
+#### "Principles of Network Analysis with NetworkX"
-One-hour tutorial at PyTennessee (2/5/18).

-#### "Identifying Popular Pythonistas with NetworkX"
-One-hour talk given at PyNash monthly gathering (11/16/17) and at Nashville Software School (11/30/17).
-Resources and slides available on [Github](https://github.com/stkbailey/nashnetx/presentations).
+One-hour tutorial at PyTennessee (2/5/18), PyNash (11/16/17) and Nashville Software School (11/30/17).
+Assets on [Github](https://github.com/stkbailey/nashnetx/presentations).

 #### Conexion Americas & Nashville Adult Literacy Council
 *Teacher, Adult English Learner Class (2016 - 2017)*